ContentChef/contentchef-node/README.md

 A channel is a collector of contents.

-The SDK will return two channels an `onlineChannel` and a `previewChannel`.
+The SDK returns two channels: `onlineChannel` and a `previewChannel`.

-With the `onlineChannel` you can retrieve contents which are in *live* state and which are actually visible while with the `previewChannel` you can retrieve contents which are in in both *stage* and *live* state and even contents that are not visible in the current date
+With the `onlineChannel` you can retrieve contents which are in *live* state and which are actually visible, while with the `previewChannel` you can retrieve contents which are in in both *stage* and *live* state and even contents that are not visible in the current date

 Both the `onlineChannel` and the `previewChannel` returns two methods which are *content* and *search*

-You can use the **content** methods to collect a specific content by it's own `publicId`, for example to retrieve a single post from your blog, a single image from a gallery or a set or articles from your featured articles list, otherwise you can use the **search** methods to find content with multiple matching criterias, like content definition name, publishing dates and more.
+You can use the **content** methods to collect a specific content by it's own `publicId`, to retrieve, for example to retrieve a single post from your blog, a single image from a gallery or a set of articles from your featured articles list.
+Otherwise you can use the **search** methods to find content with multiple matching criteria, like content definition name, publishing dates and more.

 Example: